Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 Qiime 2 a *manifest* (list of raw files) and tell it what *type of data* we are importing and what *type of artifact* we want.

-:computer: let's jump back to the open colaboratory notebook...
+:computer: let's jump back to the open Colaboratory notebook...

 ---